PolymeshAssociation/polymesh-documentation-site/docs/200-core-concepts/030-identity/030-advanced/040-child.md

 Only the primary key of the parent or child identities can unlink the identities.
 :::

-In this tutorial, 'TEST_PARENT' is the Primary Key of our identity (0x1), so we use this key to submit the 'identity::unlinkChildIdentity' transaction.
+As 'TEST_PARENT' is the Primary Key of our identity (0x1), we use this key to submit the 'identity::unlinkChildIdentity' transaction.
 The child identity's DID should be pasted to the 'childDid' field.

 ![image](images/03-unlink-child-did.png)